 Related: Put Your Hands Up For Detroit!

-And cars barely featured.
+Yet cars barely feature.

 This isn’t so much the Henry Ford Museum: it’s one of modern American History.

 - Read more about it and learn how you can spend one day in Detroit.

 At the Dolphin Research Center in Florida, you can pay to swim with dolphins.
 You can also learn to paint with them as well.